United Therapeutics (UTHR)

 6. Revenue Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Luckily, United Therapeutics’s sales grew at an impressive 17.3% compounded annual growth rate over the last five years.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Over the last five years, United Therapeutics grew its sales at a solid 16.5% compounded annual growth rate.
 Its growth surpassed the average healthcare company and shows its offerings resonate with customers, a great starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-United Therapeutics’s annualized revenue growth of 19.1% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
-United Therapeutics Year-On-Year Revenue Growth
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+United Therapeutics’s annualized revenue growth of 16.9% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.

-Looking ahead, sell-side analysts expect revenue to decline by 6% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 7. Operating Margin